mrismanaziz/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.